-For more details on how to apply for the Conference Bursary, please go to the "Financial Information" link under Current Students on the FIFSW website.
+For more details on how to apply for the Conference Bursary, please go to the Financial Information page on the FIFSW website.

 SGS Conference and Research Travel Grant Links

 The School of Graduate Studies (SGS) also offers grant opportunities for conference and research travel for PhD students.
 Please refer to the following links.